 Conclusion: AI in Liver Transplantation is the Future

-The key to the future of healthcare is to augment human judgment rather than replacing it.
-Imagine a society in which all decisions are fair and auditable, organs are matched with genetic accuracy, and therapies are tailored to each patient’s biology in real time.
+The key to the future of healthcare is to augment human judgment rather than replace it.
+Imagine a society in which all decisions are fair and auditable, organs are matched with genetic accuracy, and therapies are tailored to each patient’s biology in real-time.
 Blockchain technology and artificial intelligence hold out the possibility of a time when innovation benefits people rather than the other way around.

 The end of the blog?
 No—it’s just the beginning.🌍✨